SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

 This debug protocol provides direct communication with ARM Cortex-based microcontrollers via J-Link debug probes.
 RTT removes the need for additional debug channels (like UART) by using the ARM Cortex SWD/JTAG interface.
-Unlike the slow and clunky UART debug channel the SWD, JTAG interface provides lean and mean debugging for ARM MCUs.
+Unlike the slower and clunkier UART debug channel the SWD, JTAG interface provides lean and mean RTT debug messages for ARM MCUs.

-This project interfaces directly with J-Link probe drivers using Segger's Python wrapper `pylink` to receive RTT messages.
+This project interfaces directly with the J-Link probe drivers, using Segger's Python wrapper `pylink` to receive RTT messages.
 It does not require any other intermediary software.

-The official documentation and examples for pylink, SEGGER's Python wrapper, are severely lacking when it comes to using the RTT channel, so this project may also serve as a practical guide for leveraging `pylink` for RTT communication.
+The official documentation and examples for pylink, SEGGER's Python wrapper, are somewhat lacking when it comes to using the RTT channel, so this project may also serve as a practical guide for leveraging `pylink` for RTT communication.

-Since messages are processed directly in Python, it will be possible, without too much effort, to implement many other new debug features like data plotting and analysis - also capabilities that are not available in SEGGER's RTT applications.
+Since messages are processed directly in Python, it should be straightforward, to extend the functionality of this GUI with other new debug features like data plotting and analysis - capabilities that are not yet available in SEGGER's RTT applications.

 ## Table of Contents
 - [ARM Cortex RTT SWD/JTAG Logging GUI](#arm-cortex-swd/jtag-logging-gui)